One-loop QED and Weak Corrections to $\gamma \gamma \to H^\pm H^\mp$ in the Inert Doublet Model: Radiative corrections to:

 We now turn to the issue of IR divergences.
 These arise from two distinct sources: virtual photon loop corrections and the emission of real photons.
 Virtual photon exchange generates soft infrared divergences.
 We regulate them by introducing a small fictitious photon mass $\lambda$ in the loop integrals.
 In parallel, the real emission process $\gamma\gamma\to H^\pm H^\mp \gamma$ is split into a soft region ($E_\gamma<\Delta E$) and a hard region ($E_\gamma\geq\Delta E$), with $\Delta E=\delta_s\sqrt{s}/{2}$ an arbitrary energy cutoff in the $\gamma\gamma$ center-of-mass frame.
 The soft part factorizes universally over the Born cross section and contains $\ln(2\Delta E/\lambda)$ terms, which cancel exactly against the $\ln\lambda$ terms from the virtual corrections, in accordance with the Kinoshita--Lee--Nauenberg (KLN) theorem \cite{Kinoshita:1962ur,Lee:1964is}.
 The remaining $\Delta E$ dependence cancels once the hard real emission contribution is included.
 Note that we have verified, with high numerical accuracy, the cancellation of the fictitious photon mass $\lambda$.
 In addition, we explicitly tested the stability of our predictions under variations of the soft-photon cutoff $\Delta E$, and, as shown in Appendix \ref{check:de}, the cross section remains independent of this unphysical parameter.

 On the other hand, in order to deal with the large logarithm terms from light fermions, the structure function approach~\cite{Kuraev:1985hb} is applied again as in our former work~\cite{Abouabid:2022rnd}.
-Finally, the NLO corrections are assembled as: The NLO cross section can therefore be written as
+Finally, the NLO cross section can be written as follows

 where: \begin{itemize} \item $d\sigma_{V}(\lambda)$ denotes the virtual one-loop contribution, which is infrared-divergent and regulated by introducing a fictitious photon mass $\lambda$. \item $d\sigma_{S}(\lambda,\Delta E)$ corresponds to soft-photon emission with $E_\gamma < \Delta E$, and contains $\ln\lambda$ terms that cancel against those in the virtual corrections. \item $d\sigma_{H}(\Delta E)$ represents the hard-photon emission with $E_\gamma \geq \Delta E$, which is finite. \item $d\sigma_{CT}$ denotes the ``counter term'' from structure function approach, which is given by